-Unless earlier terminated, each UCSF Agreement will continue until four years from its execution date and the Company may exercise the option to negotiate a commercial license at any time during that term.
-Additionally, the Company may extend each UCSF Agreements for any additional four years by paying UCSF a nominal term extension fee.
-The Company may terminate either UCSF Agreement at any time for any reason by providing at least 60 days' written notice to UCSF.
-UCSF may terminate either UCSF Agreement if UCSF reasonably believes the Company is in material breach of such UCSF Agreement and the Company fails to remedy such breach within 60 days after written notice of such breach given by UCSF.
-Additionally, the UCSF Agreements will automatically terminate in the event of the Company's bankruptcy.
+Unless earlier terminated, the UCSF Agreement will continue until four years from its effective date, and the Company may exercise the option to negotiate a commercial license at any time during that term.
+Additionally, the Company may extend the UCSF Agreement for any additional four years by paying UCSF a nominal term extension fee.
+The Company may terminate the UCSF Agreement at any time for any reason by providing at least 60 days' written notice to UCSF.
+UCSF may terminate the UCSF Agreement if UCSF reasonably believes the Company is in material breach of the UCSF Agreement and the Company fails to remedy such breach within 60 days after written notice of such breach by UCSF.
+Additionally, the UCSF Agreement will automatically terminate in the event of the Company's bankruptcy.